KevinLittles/Portfolio/README.md

 <summary>See more about Flash Chat App</summary>
 <br/>
-The Flash Chat application consists of a weather monitoring app, it uses an API to load data about the local weather (detected by CoreLocation), and having its UI updated as the result.

 Building the Flash Chat application I learned how to:
 - Install Cocoapods and use 3rd partu libraries